-- Ensure all staff including part time, contractors, volunteers and supply staff are aware of the school policies, that these are understood and used appropriately. - Work with the governing bodies or proprietors to ensure that the school's child protection policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly. - Ensure the safeguarding and child protection policy is available publicly and that parents are aware that advice regarding early help and child protection concerns could be sought from the Consultation Hub and that Child Protection Contact form.
-Referrals about suspected abuse or neglect may be made.
-Ensure parents are aware of the school statutory role regarding safeguarding of children. - Link with Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school and college leadership staff. - Ensure that when children leave the school, their file for safeguarding and any child protection information is sent to any new school/college as soon as possible but transferred securely and separately from the main student file.
-The file should not be sent until the child is physically attending the new school. - Obtain proof that the new school/education setting has received the safeguarding file for any child transferring and then destroy any information held on the child unless the case is currently open and in line with data protection guidelines (see Record keeping Guidance on Hertfordshire Grid for Learning for further information) - Consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+- Ensure all staff including part time, contractors, volunteers, and supply staff has access to, and understands the school child protection policy and procedures, especially new and part-time staff - Work with the governing bodies or proprietors to ensure that the school's child protection policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly. - Ensure the safeguarding and child protection policy is available publicly on the school website and that parents know that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with Hertfordshire Safeguarding Children's Partnership (HSCP) to make sure staff are aware of training opportunities and the latest local policies on safeguarding arrangements. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school leadership staff.
+The DSL/DDSL should have details of the child's social worker and the name of the virtual school's head in the authority that looks after the child.